 “We shall now hold protests every Monday and every Thursday beginning next week,” said Raila Odinga, opposition party leader who lost to President William Ruto in Kenya’s last presidential elections.
+The planned actions are part of the ongoing demonstrations in Kenya that have drawn national and international attention.

 A foreign source covering the recent Kenyan demonstrations said Kenyans are angry Ruto lied to them.
 Police arrested over 200 people during a March 20 protest organized by Odinga.
+These events are another example of demonstrations in Kenya and their impact on public discourse.

 One person is reported dead and others are injured in the aftermath.
 In an ironic twist, the protest about the cost of living has cost Kenyans a revenue loss of 40 million in the capital, Nairobi.
+Demonstrations in Kenya often have significant economic consequences in addition to social and political ramifications.

 What is Happening?